saturnflyer/ice_cube_select/README.md

 ### Additional Helpers

-Recurring Select also comes with helpers for parsing the parameters when they hit your application.
+Ice Cube Select also comes with helpers for parsing the parameters when they hit your application.

 You can send the column into the `is_valid_rule?` method to check the